Square Boats logo

 Microtrawler George Shannon's boat, good article and great photos!
 The series is now complete.

-AS19 "Orpheo" Same boat as the preceding, but more photos on Mike Stockstill's own pages. new
+AS19 "Orpheo" Same boat as the preceding, but more photos on Mike Stockstill's own pages.

 Tennessee A superb and simple 30' power cruiser.
 This is Charles Leinweber's building narrative.